ehlowr0ld/hmr/README.md

 HMR means Hot Module Reload / [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).
 It is a feature that allows part of your app to be updated at runtime without a full rerun.

-In contrast to the traditional way of reloading Python applications (like [watchfiles CLI](https://watchfiles.helpmanual.io/cli/), [uvicorn --reload](https://www.uvicorn.org/settings/#reloading-with-watchfiles) or [Flask's](https://flask.palletsprojects.com/en/stable/server/) debug mode), HMR is just more efficient.
+Unlike traditional Python reloaders (such as [watchfiles CLI](https://watchfiles.helpmanual.io/cli/), [uvicorn --reload](https://www.uvicorn.org/settings/#reloading-with-watchfiles), or [Flask's](https://flask.palletsprojects.com/en/stable/server/) debug mode), HMR is much more efficient and robust.

 https://github.com/user-attachments/assets/f9ac6302-44dc-4a6d-86ae-f299fae7be80